The Champions Walk

 Indulge yourself in Hazeltine's history by reliving each championship’s display showcasing memorabilia and timeless stories.
 Each championship is featured with a plaque giving a brief description paired with a list of included artifacts.
-Finally, stroll across life-size replicas of the famous PGA Championship Trophy, Ryder Cup Trophy, U.S. Open Championship Trophy, U.S. Women’s Open Trophy and Ryder Cup Trophy (pictured).
+Finally, stroll across life-size replicas of the famous PGA Championship Trophy, Ryder Cup Trophy, U.S. Open Championship Trophy and U.S. Women’s Open Trophy (pictured).

 The 75-foot-long hall is highlighted as the connection between Hazeltine’s golf shop and member dining facility.
 The Champions Walk reflects these themes and each case honors Tot's vision for championship golf in Minnesota.

 Dedicated to curating the collection is The Heritage Committee, a group of club members committed to not only preserving the history of the club, but showcasing it to fellow members, guests, and visitors.